 - The phone provides a quick and easy way to be registered as a voter;

-- Helps fight corruption through increased civic participation and promotes transparency and accountability – for example, SMS-based services in almost half of the cabinet agencies in the Philippines allows the public to receive information, comment, file grievances and so on, as well as in China where mobile owners can now send an SMS to the deputies of the National People’s Congress (Kailasam, 2011)
+- Helps fight corruption through increased civic participation and promotes transparency and accountability – for example, SMS-based services in almost half of the cabinet agencies in the Philippines allow the public to receive information, comment, file grievances, and so on, as well as in China where mobile owners can now send an SMS to the deputies of the National People’s Congress (Kailasam, 2011)

 In June 2013, the Government of Kerala, India launched an android mobile application that serves as a 24*7 Service Delivery Platform (SDP) and provides information on the state government’s 90-odd departments.
 The application, which has been launched by a start-up company called Livares Technologies Pvt.
 Ltd, allows users to obtain information regarding a specific department and send queries by filling in required details and hitting the submit button.
 The system then forwards the query to the relevant department through an SMS which is sent to ‘537252’ – The numbers spell K E R A L A when typed on the phone.
 With increased communication between citizen’s and governments, one can hope for greater transparency and improved civic participation.

 Below are some examples of how mobile communication is being used to promote effective and good governance programs as well as fight corruption: